misakimichy/misakikoonce.com/src/markdown-projects/brainsquall-website/brainsquall-website.md

 ### What I worked on

-- Identified client-side issues and implemented solutions using React.
+- Delivered user-friendly features and pages collaborating with a UX designer.

-- Delivered new UI features collaborating with a UX designer.
+- Developed a scalable page that allows CEO to add contents using Contentful, CMS.

-- Delivered mobile responsiveness and styling standardization.
+- Identified client-side issues and implemented solutions.

-- Practiced Agile development methodologies.
+- Implemented mobile responsiveness and styling standardization.